 Step Scoring 1 Does the behavior occur at least once a day, posing a threat to health and safety?
-OR Has the behavior caused the customer serious injury that needed medical attention in the last year? • If YES to either question, STOP.
-Give the customer a score of 3. • If NO to both questions, continue to step 2.
+OR Has the action occurred on multiple occasions and caused a serious injury that needed If YES to either questions, STOP.
+Give the customer a score of 3.
+If NO to both questions, continue to step 2.
 2 Does the behavior occur at least weekly but less than daily and pose a threat to health or safety?
 If YES, STOP.
 Give the customer a score of 2.
-If No, continue to step 3.
+If NO, continue to step 3.

 3 Does the behavior occur less than weekly, but poses a threat to the customer's health?
-OR

-Does the behavior happen weekly or more often, but only poses a health threat less than weekly?
+OR Does the behavior happen weekly or more often, but only poses a health threat less than weekly?
 If YES to either question, STOP.
 Give the customer a score of 1.
 If NO to both questions, continue to step 4.
 4 Does the customer have a history of self-injurious behavior that is not a current problem (including if chemically controlled)?
 OR Has the self-injurious behavior never been observed?
 If YES to either question, STOP.
 Give the customer a score of 0.
 If NO to both questions, the customer meets some scoring criteria above, go back to step 1.